isugifNF/assemblyStats/README.md

     --queueSize                    Maximum number of jobs to be queued [18] --options                      ["--auto-lineage"], you may also consider  "--auto-lineage-prok","--auto-lineage-euk",""-l eukaryota_odb10"
-    --listDatasets                 Display the list of available BUSCO lineage datasets to use in --options pipeline parameter. buscoOnly                      When you just want to run a different lineage and not rerun the assemblathon stats --help                         This usage statement.
+    --listDatasets                 Display the list of available BUSCO lineage datasets to use in --options pipeline parameter.
+    --buscoOnly                      When you just want to run a different lineage and not rerun the assemblathon stats --account                      Some HPCs require you supply an account name for tracking usage.
+You can supply that here.
+    --help                         This usage statement.

 ```